How to Completely Clear Your Web Browsing HistoryMar 18, 2022

 A VPN takes ordinary web traffic and routes it though a separate, encrypted server.
 This makes it impossible for ISPs to see the destination of their users' web activity, while hiding people's real identities from the websites they visit.
 As a result, the data that is so commonly used to track and record people's online activity is never visible in the first place.
 But there is a problem with this approach: users must trust the VPNs themselves, who maintain full visibility into their online activity, not to log or share that data.

 Fortunately, like deleting browser histories, clearing cookies is relatively straightforward.
 It's a simple command that can be reached through most browsers' drop-down menus.
-But be sure to clear your cookies on every browser and every device you use -- actions taken in Chrome, for example, won't have any effect in Safari.
+In Chrome, this is the same menu that's used to clear your browsing history.
+But be sure to clear your cookies on every browser and every device you use—actions taken in Chrome, for example, won't have any effect in Safari.